 In the Middle School, cell phones and similar electronic devices need to be off and in student lockers or secured in their bag during school hours.
 In the High School, students may only use their electronic devices prior to first period, between classes, and during lunch.
 The use of electronic devices in the classrooms is prohibited.
-Headphones/ear buds are not to be used in the hallways at any time.
+To maintain safety, students must be able to hear at all times.
 The School District is not responsible for lost, damaged, or stolen items.